Circumcision

 • there are conflicting points of view about the risks as well as the possible benefits of circumcision

-• if circumcision is to be performed, it should be done in a safe, child-friendly environment by an appropriately trained competent practitioner, capable of dealing with the complications, and using appropriate pain relief
+• if circumcision is carried out, it should be done in a safe, child-friendly environment by an appropriately trained competent practitioner, capable of dealing with the complications, and using appropriate pain relief